RickDB/PlexAniSync/README.md

 In your settings file there's a setting called `skip_list_update` which you can set to True or False, if set to True it will **NOT** update your AniList which is useful if you want to do a test run to check if everything lines up properly.

+### Update unwatched series

+In your settings file there's a setting called `update_unwatched` which you can set to True or False, if set to True it will update your Plex series that which have not been watched as "Planning" in AniList.

 ### Custom anime mapping

 You can manually link a Plex title and season to an AniList ID, to do so: